sfc-gh-bwrobel/hackathon-the-acolyte-chatbot/doc/Path_Actors-Share.md

 1. Scroll to the bottom of the page and fill the rest of the `Optional Information`.
    Especially important is a query that can be used to feed the Corstex Search service.
-   Please provide the query, and give it appropriate description sothat consumers can directly use it.
+   Please provide the query, and give it appropriate description so that consumers can directly use it.

 1. Once done, click `Preview` to confirm how your listing looks like.